Qvisl9/Qvisl9.github.io/content/Articles/2025.1.3/vps禁止用密码登录/index.md

 # Set this to 'yes' to enable PAM authentication, account processing,
 # and session processing.
 If this is enabled, PAM authentication will
-# be allowed through the KbdInteractiveAuthentication and
+# be allowed through the ChallengeResponseAuthentication and
 # PasswordAuthentication.
 Depending on your PAM configuration,
-# PAM authentication via KbdInteractiveAuthentication may bypass
+# PAM authentication via ChallengeResponseAuthentication may bypass
-# the setting of "PermitRootLogin prohibit-password".
+# the setting of "PermitRootLogin without-password".
 # If you just want the PAM account and session checks to run without
 # PAM authentication, then enable this but set PasswordAuthentication
-# and KbdInteractiveAuthentication to 'no'.
+# and ChallengeResponseAuthentication to 'no'.
 UsePAM yes

 #AllowAgentForwarding yes